 - a prewash stain remover gel

 The first step is to harden the gum if it is soft.
 You can do this easily by placing the garment in the freezer.
-Once the gum is hard, scrape off as much as you can using a blunt object, like a spoon.
+Once the gum is hard, scrape off as much of it as you can using a blunt object (like a spoon).
 This is where white vinegar comes in handy.
 Use the vinegar full strength to help loosen the gum from the fibers of your clothing.
 Just rub some vinegar into the gum as you scrape with the spoon.

 After you have removed as much of the gum with the spoon as possible, use a white sponge or cloth to apply dry cleaning solvent to the remaining stain.
 Dab with the cloth until the solvent is dry.

 Now apply your favorite prewash stain remover to the spot, and launder it as you normally would.
 After laundering, check to see that the gum stain is gone.
 Do not run the item through the dryer until you are sure the gum stain has disappeared.
 If necessary, repeat the dry cleaning solvent and prewash stain remover steps until the stain has completely vanished!